joecabezas/joecabezas.github.io/_posts/2022-06-15-smart-home-key-reminder.md

     class="w-75"
 %}

-The idea is to have a way to hold the keys and roll a wheel that presses a button when the keys are being placed and again when taking them out, this way it only consumes energy when changing state, perfect!
+The idea is to have a way to roll a wheel that presses a button when placing or taking out the keys, this way it only consumes energy when changing state, perfect!

-But there is an issue, the button press will be short lived and it wont give enough power to the ESP8266 to connect to the wifi and send a message, specially since just connecting to the wifi it can take about 5 seconds, back to the drawing board again...
+But there is an issue, the button press will be short lived and it wont give enough time (and power) to the ESP8266 to connect to the wifi and send a message, just connecting to the wifi it can take about 5 seconds, back to the drawing board again...

-At this point investigating, I saw this video from brilliant engineer [Andreas Spiess](https://www.youtube.com/c/AndreasSpiess) in which talks about a way to press a button and making the microprocessor to latch itself into the power circuit and auto disconnect when the task is done, this way, the button press (1) will power the ESP8266, then immediatelly the ESP8266 will will activate the MOSFET (3) so energy can go from the battery (4) to the ESP (5), after that, the button can be relased and the ESP8266 will still have energy to do a longer task like connecting to wifi and send the message (image taken from
+At this point investigating, I saw this video from brilliant engineer [Andreas Spiess](https://www.youtube.com/c/AndreasSpiess) in which talks about a way to press a button and making the microprocessor to latch itself into the power circuit and auto disconnect when the task is done.

+This way, the button press (1) will power the ESP8266, which it will activate the MOSFET (3) so energy can go from the battery (4) to the ESP (5), after that, the button can be relased and the ESP8266 will still have energy to do a longer task like connecting to wifi and send the message (image taken from